Dwindle2234/Unraid-ZFS-Unlock-Encrypted-Drive-When-Array-Starts/README.md

 zfs change-key -o keylocation=file:///root/unraidpass.txt -o keyformat=passphrase disk1/SHARE-NAME
 ```

-This doesn't change the 'master' ZFS password so the drive won't be recrypted with this command
+This doesn't change the 'master' ZFS password so the drive won't be recrypted with this command.
+The change is instant.

 Reference